GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

   Packet Number Start (i),
   [Length (i)],
   Packet Hashes (..)
+}
 ~~~
 {: #fig-mc-session-integrity-format title="MC_SESSION_INTEGRITY Frame Format"}

 For type TBD-05, Length is present and is a count of packet hashes.
 For TBD-04, Length is not present and the packet hashes extend to the end of the packet.

+The first hash in the Packet Hashes list is a hash of a 1-RTT packet with the Session ID equal to the Session ID in the MC_SESSION_INTEGRITY frame and packet number equal to the Packet Number Start field.
+Subsequent hashes refer to the packets for the session with packet numbers increasing by 1.

 Packet hashes MUST have length with an integer multiple of the length indicated by the Hash Algorithm from the Session Properties.

+See {{packet-hashes}} for a description of the packet hash calculation.

 ## MC_SESSION_STREAM_BOUNDARY_OFFSET {#session-stream-boundary-offset-frame}